Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 Croatia offers international entrepreneurs a Eurozone since 2023, EU passport-driven entry point.
 The Croatian d.o.o. (društvo s ograničenom odgovornošću) is the dominant corporate form for SMEs, holdings, and trading entities — and we hold a stock of pre-formed, never-traded d.o.o.s ready for immediate ownership transfer through the Sudski registar trgovačkih društava (Sudski registar).

 ShelfCompanies24 has been arranging company formation and the transfer of pre-registered Croatian entities since 1995.
-We work with a network of Croatian corporate-service providers, accountants, and banks to deliver a single-invoice, start-to-finish service — whether you need your Croatia company ready in 48 hours or a brand-new one built from scratch in 5 days.
+We work with a network of Croatian corporate-service providers, accountants, and banks to deliver a consolidated service, start-to-finish service — whether you need your Croatia company ready in 48 hours or a brand-new one built from scratch in 5 days.

 Why Croatia for Your Business